 Loop the ribbon around the wreath so that there are two open ends on one side.
 Then, you'll just want to tie these ends in a knot or bow.

-Next, you can either install a clear self-adhesive hook, like from Command (opens in new tab), on the inside of your door but upside down.
+Next, you can install a clear self-adhesive hook, like this one from Command, on the inside of your door but upside down.

-Or, you can secure the ribbon using thumbtacks (opens in new tab) at the top of the door for an even more discreet finish.
+Or, you can secure the ribbon using thumbtacks (you can pick up this mega pack of 500 from Amazon) at the top of the door for an even more discreet finish.

 Finally, with your door open, suspend the wreath from your hanging mechanism of choice ensuring it's straight and secure.